 Disneyland is epic!
 It was the first of the Disney theme parks.
-It opened in the 1950's and has grown through the years with attractions such as It's a small world, Space Mountain and a entirely new theme park known as California Adventure which now stands on the site of the old Disneyland parking lot.
+It opened in the 1950's and has grown through the years with attractions such as It's a small world, Space Mountain and an entirely new theme park known as California Adventure which now stands on the site of the old Disneyland parking lot.
 Disney has fluctuated through the years between allowing weddings inside the park.
-Sometimes they allow small ones near the Magic Castle, sometimes they hold larger events after closing hours at certain venues inside the park.
-You really have to check with Disneyland to see if they hold weddings in the park because this options seems to change quite a bit.
+Sometimes they allow small ones near the Magic Castle, sometimes they hold larger events after the park has closed.
+You really have to check with Disneyland to see if they hold weddings in the park because this option seems to change quite a bit.
 Most weddings occur outside the park, yet still inside what is now termed "The Disneyland Resort."
-The resort consists of three hotels, The Disneyland Hotel, The Grand Californian, and the Paradise Pier Hotel.
+The Resort consists of three hotels, The Disneyland Hotel, The Grand Californian, and the Paradise Pier Hotel.
 The Disneyland hotel was the original hotel that is about as old as the park, yet had only been acquired by Disney in the past few decades.
 The Grand Californian was built around the same time as Disney's California Adventure in the late 1990's.
 It features the architectural style of Northern California, If you haven't heard of the Paradise Pier Hotel, it's fairly new, fairly small, and basically just offers rooms (no grand ballroom).
 The most common places for weddings are The Disneyland Hotel and The Grand Californian.
 The Grand Californian features good size ballrooms, a nice lobby, and a fairly small outdoor venue to get married.

-The Disneyland Hotel on the other hand is a larger property and connects with another prominent Disney feature, Downtown Disney.
+The Disneyland Hotel, on the other hand, is a larger property and connects with another prominent Disney feature, Downtown Disney.
 The big selling point is The Rose Garden.
 The Rose Garden is the type of place you would imagine Disney would have designed for a wedding.
-It features a large gazebo on one end, and a center isle that runs 150 feet.
+It features a large gazebo on one end and a center isle that runs 150 feet.
 It is surrounded by tall hedges that help cut down on the looky-loo gawking tourists.
-At the entry point, for a fairly significant financial investment you can have the Cinderella Carriage drop off the bride for the grand entrance of the bride!
+At the entry point, for a fairly significant financial investment, you can have the Cinderella Carriage drop off the bride for your epic bridal grand entrance!
 If you may be somewhat disappointed to learn that you can't get married in the park, believe me, you won't be unhappy with this option.
 Since it's next to Downtown Disney there are a lot more options for photographic possibilities.

-The Grand Californian is set up in an gold rush era theme.
+The Grand Californian is set up in a gold rush era theme.
 It comes off looking and feeling like a Sierra Nevada lodge.
 Thus the interior has a lot of brown and bright lights shining to offset the dark walls.
 It's not gloomy but just the same it's kinda dark.
 The outdoor location for weddings isn't as exciting as the Rose Garden.
 It's smaller and more compact, off to the side of the hotel.
-The one thing It's smaller, off to the side of the hotel.
 It's as nice if not nicer than what most hotels offer, but it's not on par with the Rose Garden.
 The ballrooms are as nice if not nicer than anything you will find at the Disneyland Hotel.
 There seems to be a bit more options at the Grand Californian for nice banquet rooms.

 Two things I can assure you about Disney.
-First , everything they do is perfect.
+First, everything they do is perfect.
 I mean it.
-If you want streamers to fall from the ceiling during your first dance at exactly two minutes and 19 seconds into the song if they can make it happen, it will happen at that time.
-The Disney Resorts have a level of service that we’ve seen exceed some of the best five star resorts.
+If you want streamers to fall from the ceiling during your first dance at exactly two minutes and 19 seconds into the song if they can make it happen it will happen exactly at that time.
+The Disney Resorts have a level of service that we’ve seen exceed some of the best five-star resorts.
 Having known people who work for Disney they have told me that if something was supposed to happen at 4:00 PM this really means it’s supposed to be ready to happen at 3:55 PM with five minutes for down time.

 The second thing I can tell you about Disney is that they charge for everything.
 This isn’t a bad thing.
 There are many more places that will throw in many things for free, but their level of service isn’t up to Disney.
 It’s like the old saying, service, price, quality, select two.
 I am constantly impressed with how well Disney runs weddings.